KozGit/Blender-2.8-MD5-import-export-addon/README.md

         ◦ All frames, or range delimited by Preview Frame Start/Frame Stop
     • Batch export of .md5mesh, and either the active action or all actions as .md5anim files.

 This script script is compatible with Blender 2.80 and later.
-It was updated to support  Blender 2.8, Collections, Actions, and batch import/export from a script made for use in the  Arx: End of Sun project.
+It was updated to support  Blender 2.8, Collections, Actions, and batch import/export from a script made by nemyax for use in the  Arx: End of Sun project.
 The  workflow for  using this script is as follows:

     • Each .MD5 model ( .md5mesh file ) is treated as a unique Collection in Blender.
     • Multiple Collections can be used to support editing multiple .md5mesh files